 Set in the grounds of what was once a factory exporting first-class ceramics around the world, Noritake Garden, or Noritake no Mori, is a fun day out.

 Founded in 1904, Noritake is one of the world's most prestigious ceramics producers

 Noritake Garden was built in 2001

-Try your hand at making your own ceramics in its popular workshops
+Try your hand at painting a piece of art in its popular workshops

 Noritake Garden is easily accessible by several local train lines.

 The closest train station is Kamejima Station on the Higashiyama Subway Line.
 It's a few minutes' walk from Kamejima Station.
 From Nagoya Station , Noritake Gardens is a 15-minute walk.
-You can also get there by taking the Meguru loop tourist bus line.
+You can also get there by taking the Me-guru Nagoya Sightseeing Bus route.

 At Noritake Garden you can visit the Meiji-era (1868-1912) red brick buildings of the old ceramics factory and learn about the fascinating history of the Noritake company.

 Watch some of the world's finest ceramics artists demonstrate the process from the production of molds to freehand painting, and then try the practice for yourself.